qqiao/webapp/README.md

 # webapp

 Reusable components and helper functions for common use cases for Go based web applications.

 ### Installation

-The webapp module can be installed by running the following command in your main Go module:
+The webapp module can be installed by running the following command:

-    go get github.com/qqiao/webapp
+    go get github.com/qqiao/webapp/v2

 ### Usage

-API documentation and example code can be found at the [pkg.go.dev](https://pkg.go.dev/github.com/qqiao/webapp).
+API documentation and example code can be found at the [pkg.go.dev](https://pkg.go.dev/github.com/qqiao/webapp/v2).

 ### Known Issues